vinceimbat/vinceimbat/content/Enhance the experience of a mental state by modifying the environment.md

 Modifying one's environment is one of some [[Actions to take to experience an emotion intentionally]].
 In my case, it could involve modifying my immediate environment as well as the bigger environment where I am located (geographical and sociopolitical location).
 People are part of that environment, so influencing them to change their behavior in a way that enhances my personal experience of a [[mental state]] like [[ginhawa]] is part of this process.

 [[People usually think that modifying their environment is their ultimate purpose]] But the truth is that [[What we ultimately want is to be in a particular mental state]].
-Therefore, even if [[a purpose is not always a core desired mental state]], [[thoughts/align purpose with a core desired mental state]].
+Therefore, even if [[a purpose is not always a core desired mental state]], [[align purpose with a core desired mental state]].

 While modifying one’s environment is only secondary to experiencing a core desired mental state directly, it is nevertheless still important, as context has a profound effect on our mental states.
 In my case, pursuing Ginhawa means embracing a goal [[To help create a world filled with Ginhawa]].